 - If you’re up for it, snowshoeing is an incredible way to see Yosemite National Park

 Looking for more tips for visiting Yosemite?
-Check out our blog post:
+Browse all of our blog posts about Yosemite, or head to our winter in Yosemite guide:

 Hey, while you’re exploring near the San Francisco Bay Area, why not check out some of our other posts?